 Meanwhile, UAE’s Sheikh Tahnoun bin Zayed has already started moving towards Iran.
 On the 6th of December, Sheikh Tahnoun paid a rare visit by an Emirati official to Tehran.
 He met with his Iranian counterpart, Ali Shamkhani, and the Iranian President, Ebrahim Raisi, to discuss bilateral and regional ties.
 Over the past years, the UAE has been careful not to break economic and political relationships with Iran, due to their geographic proximity.
 However, this is the first time, the UAE actively seeks to expand and deepen bilateral ties with Iran, despite its continued political and ideological conflict with Saudi Arabia, highlighted by its support to the Houthis in Yemen.

 Diversifying Defense Options

-On pragmatic terms, the UAE investment in Turkey’s defense sector is beneficial to both Turkey and UAE.
-For UAE, it can buy advanced technology weapons from Turkey, including benchmark drones and tanks, with a low cost of manufacturing and importation, compared to the high-cost weapons that it can procure from France or Russia.
-For Turkey, the UAE investment in its defense sector, does not only mean more money to be poured into the Turkish economy, but also a huge support to its indigenous defense industry.
+In pragmatic terms, the UAE investment in Turkey’s defense sector is beneficial to both Turkey and the UAE.
+For UAE, can buy advanced technology weapons from Turkey, including benchmark drones and tanks, with a low cost of manufacturing and importation, compared to the high-cost weapons that it can procure from France or Russia.
+For Turkey, the UAE's investment in its defense sector does not only mean more money to be poured into the Turkish economy but also huge support to its indigenous defense industry.